MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Encrypt data**.
 Protect data in transit with end-to-end TLS.
 Use full encryption for data at rest by using your keys.
 For more information, see [Encryption at rest using customer-managed keys](/azure/app-service/configure-encrypt-at-rest-using-cmk).
 >
 >   Don't use legacy protocols such as TLS 1.0 and 1.1.
 By default, 1.2 is enabled by App Service.
-For more information, see [Azure App Service TLS overview](/azure/app-service/overview-tls).
+For more information, see [App Service TLS overview](/azure/app-service/overview-tls).
 >
 >   All instances of your App Service are assigned a default domain name.
 Use a custom domain and secure that domain with certificates.
 >